valschi/PUI2017_vjs306/HW8_vjs306/README.md

 Last, but not least, it was interesting to observe an outlier, not necesarily (only) for Cyclists but fatalities in general, the dataset contains the tragic events of 10/31.

-Overall I think exploring more of this datates or related ones could provide useful insight in order to obtain Vision Zero.
+Overall I think exploring more of this datates or related ones could provide useful insight in order to obtain the Vision Zero goal of no fatalities.